wmwxwa/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 A hashed password.

 `hash`
-Name of the hashing algorithm used to hash the password.
+Name of the hashing algorithm used to hash the password, e.g. *bcrypt*, *Argon2*.